Project knowledge for AI tools · Free

 “Users want faster exports”

-“In the Jan 15 interview, Sarah said ‘The export takes forever, I’ve lost work twice this week’”
+“In the Jan 15 interview, Sarah said ‘The export takes forever, I’ve lost work twice this week.’
+Two other participants flagged the same issue.”source: user-interviews-jan15.md

-lore browse gives you a full TUI for searching, reading, and researching — no MCP client needed.
+lore browse gives you a full TUI for searching, reading, researching, and reviewing changes — no MCP client needed.

 lore browse